Cliff Vesting: Everything You Need to Know

 The way vesting works depends on the included assets, such as stock or options.
 When we speak of options, this means you can be given a certain amount of options, which will not be available until you vest.
-Once you vest, you will have the option to purchase certain shares at a specific price during a pre-specified time.
-Once you are vested, stock is issued to you in its entirety.
+Once your vest, you will have the option to purchase certain shares at a specific price during a pre-specified time.
+Once you are vested, the stock is issued to you in its entirety.
 You own all of it.
 However, any unvested amount is available for the company to repurchase.

 - Graduated Vesting: These represent accelerated benefits.
 Employees receive them as their time at the company grows.